legdba/servicebox-nodejs/README.md

 ```

 ## Docker
-Latest version is always available in Quai.io and can be used as a docker application:
+Latest version is always available at [Quai.io](https://quay.io/repository/legdba/servicebox-nodejs) or [Docker Hub](https://hub.docker.com/r/legdba/servicebox-nodejs/) and can be used as a docker application:
 ```shell
 docker run -ti -p :8080:8080 --rm=true quay.io/legdba/servicebox-nodejs:latest
 ```